sarahwonago/TodoApp/README.md

 ### Target Audience
 - **Individual Users**: People looking to manage their personal tasks and improve productivity.
-- **Teams and Organizations**: Teams needing a collaborative task management tool with features for role management and task tracking.
 - **Developers and Integrators**: Users or organizations seeking to integrate task management functionalities into their own applications or systems.

 ### Project Scope